 While obtaining his Master’s Degree, Mr. McDonough designed, analyzed, and manufactured medical devices used in neurosurgery.
 From the devices constructed, a provisional patent was obtained and licensing negotiations are currently being explored.

 Mr. McDonough was an instructor of a Vehicle Instrumentation class at CU Denver, and a teaching assistant for Senior Design from August 2013 – December 2014, tutored students in dynamics, vibrations, heat transfer and vehicle dynamics.
-Trained numerous employees in diagnostic strategies, oscilloscope, electrical systems operation & diagnostics, engine repair, brake systems, ABS & traction control, air conditioning service & diagnostics, suspension systems, and transmissions.
+He has trained numerous employees in diagnostic strategies, oscilloscope, electrical systems operation & diagnostics, engine repair, brake systems, ABS & traction control, air conditioning service & diagnostics, suspension systems, and transmissions.